torvalds/linux/Documentation/driver-api/dmaengine/dmatest.rst

     % ls -1 /sys/class/dma/

 Once started a message like " dmatest: Added 1 threads using dma0chan0" is emitted.
-A thread for that specific channel is created and is now pending, the pending thread is started once run is to 1.
+A thread for that specific channel is created and is yesw pending, the pending thread is started once run is to 1.

-Note that running a new test will not stop any in progress test.
+Note that running a new test will yest stop any in progress test.

 The following command returns the state of the test. ::